REAP the Experts: Why Pruning Prevails for One-Shot MoE compression: Conclusion

 \section{Conclusion}

-Our analysis of current \gls{smoe} expert merging techniques finds that the router's loss of independent control over experts results in \textit{functional subspace collapse}.
+Our analysis of current \gls{smoe} expert merging techniques introduces irreducible error due to the loss of the router's independent control over experts.
 In contrast, expert pruning produces a coordinate subspace of the original layer which maintains the topology of the functional manifold.
-Based on our findings that the coordination between the router and experts is fundamental, we introduce \gls{reap}, a novel expert pruning method which prunes experts that contribute the least to the layer's output.
-Empirically, we demonstrate that \gls{reap} retains remarkably high accuracy on an wide array of generative tasks across a diverse set of model architectures.
+We introduce \gls{reap}, a novel expert pruning method which prunes experts that contribute the least to the layer's output, thereby minimizing the reconstruction error bound.
+Empirically, we demonstrate that \gls{reap} retains remarkably high accuracy on a wide array of generative tasks across a diverse set of model architectures.
 We hope that this work inspires further compression techniques for \glspl{smoe} and facilitates the deployment of accurate, domain-specific models in resource constrained settings.